RagnarB83/ash-documentation/docs/torch_interface.rst

 Torch interface
 ======================================

-PyTorch is a very general deep-learning framework and one of the most popular approches to training neural networks in Python.
+PyTorch is a very general deep-learning framework within the Python ecosystem and one of the most popular approches to training neural networks.
 TorchANI is a PyTorch-based implementation of the ANI neural network potential for describing potential energy surfaces of molecular systems (and other properties).
-AIMNet2 is another newer neural network potential, also implemented using PyTorch, capable of unprecedented accuracy for up to 14 chemical elements, support for charged systems and is capable of describing long-range interactions and dispersion.
+AIMNet2 is another even newer neural network potential, also implemented using PyTorch, capable of unprecedented accuracy for up to 14 chemical elements, support for charged systems and is capable of describing long-range interactions and dispersion.
 AIMNet2 paper: https://doi.org/10.26434/chemrxiv-2023-296ch-v2